-Slip/Trip/Fall is a major cause of serious injury or death.
-Be aware of excess hose left on the walking or work surface.

-- Avoid inhaling dust or fumes or handling debris from the work process which can be harmful to your health (for example, cancer, birth defects, asthma and/or dermatitis).
+- Slip/Trip/Fall is a major cause of serious injury or death.
+Be aware of excess hose left on the walking or work surface. - Avoid inhaling dust or fumes or handling debris from the work process which can cause ill health (for example, cancer, birth defects, asthma and/or dermatitis).
 Use dust extraction and wear respiratory protective equipment when working with materials which produce airborne particles. - Some dust created by power sanding, sawing, grinding, drilling and other construction activities contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-Some examples of these chemicals are: - · Lead from lead based paints - · Crystalline silica bricks and cement and other masonry products - And Arsenic and chromium from chemically- treated rubber Your risk from these exposures varies, depending on how often you do this type of work.
-To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as dust masks that are specially designed to filter out microscopic particles. - Proceed with care in unfamiliar surroundings.
-Be aware of potential hazards created by your work activity.
-This tool is not insulated for coming into contact with electric power sources. - · This tool is not recommended for use in explosive atmospheres.
+Some examples of these chemicals are: - Lead from lead based paints - Crystalline silica bricks and cement and other masonry products - Arsenic and chromium from chemically-treated rubber - Your risk from these exposures varies, depending on how often you do this type of work. - To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as dust masks that are specially designed to filter out microscopic particles. - Proceed with care in unfamiliar surroundings.
+Hidden hazards may exist, such as drilling into electric or other utility lines.
+This tool is not insulated from coming into contact with electric power sources. - This tool is not recommended for use in potentially explosive atmospheres.